Adenosine deaminase deficiency: Treatment

+Treatment of ADA deficiency focuses on reducing the frequency and severity of infections.
+Antibiotics are typically prescribed as a prophylactic measure to make the body more difficult for pathogenic organisms to colonize.
+Due to the frequency it is encountered and its indifference to most antibiotics, clinicians must be careful to include a medication that can prevent Pneumocystis pneumonia.

+In addition to antibiotics, intravenous immunoglobulin (IVIG) therapy is also provided when available.
+This treatment provides a layer of humoral immunity from healthy plasma donors.

+Enzyme replacement therapy is provided to newborns until a definitive therapy plan can be implemented.
+There is some evidence that ERT also prevents tissue damage related to accumulated dATP and other molecules.

+Stem cell transplantation

+Long-term definitive treatment of ADA deficiency is typically achieved by transplantation of hematopoietic stem cells from a matched family member donor, preferably a sibling.
+Before transplantation, testing must be done to ensure that human leukocyte antigen (HLA) properties of the donor and the transplant recipient align, to avoid transplant rejection.

 Gene therapy

+The other definitive therapy available for ADA deficiency is gene therapy.
+These therapies use a viral vector to integrate a working copy of the gene into the patient's genome.

 In September 1990, the first gene therapy to combat this disease was performed by Dr. William French Anderson on a four-year-old girl, Ashanti DeSilva, at the National Institutes of Health, Bethesda, Maryland, U.S.A.

 In April 2016 the Committee for Medicinal Products for Human Use of the European Medicines Agency endorsed and recommended for approval a stem cell gene therapy called Strimvelis, for children with ADA-SCID for whom no matching bone marrow donor is available.

 History

 ADA deficiency was discovered in 1972 by Eloise Giblett, a professor at the University of Washington.
 The ADA gene was used as a marker for bone marrow transplants.
 A lack of ADA activity was discovered by Giblett in an immunocompromised transplant candidate.
 After discovering a second case of ADA deficiency in an immunocompromised patient, ADA deficiency was recognized as the first immunodeficiency disorder.